jeromeetienne/githubAPI.js/NOTES.md

 # How to merge it with the project
 * split a new version of the server
     - v06
-* add github authentication to threex.gameeditor server
+* add github authentication to space3 server
 * can i support both ?
     - thus i dont have to switch it all at the same time
     - is that needed ?